 If this is happening to you and your business, you are not alone.

-In fact, if a business is looking for investors or a bank loan to fund the business, investors and banks will carefully read the business plan (especially if you’re starting a new business or if your business is only a few years old) and view your visual marketing assets to evaluate whether you appreciate the importance of strong visual design and branding.
+If a business is looking for investors or a bank loan to fund the company, investors and banks will carefully read the business plan (especially if you’re starting a new business or if your business is only a few years old) and view your visual marketing assets to evaluate whether you appreciate the importance of robust visual design and branding.

 Companies evolve, and often, to stay competitive, they must evolve their brand and branding.

 This happens for many reasons.

 - You might no longer love your logo, or your brand aesthetic no longer speaks to your company’s values and products.

 - You might be expanding your business scope and entering a new market, and the name of your business is too limiting.

 - Or, you might have realized that your brand simply isn’t doing a good enough job to differentiate you in the marketplace.